-One of the opportunities to attack and be aggressive in tennis is when the ball lands in the mid-court at a pace that allows the player to step inside the baseline and set-up with his/her most aggressive wing (which is, for most players, the forehand).
+One opportunity to attack and be aggressive in tennis is when the ball lands mid-court at a pace that allows the player to step inside the baseline and set up with their most aggressive wing (which is, for most players, the forehand).

 The ball that lands in your court anywhere around the service line at a slow to medium pace should be taken advantage of.

 Considering the shorter court you have ahead of you and the net being taken into account, you should have two main tasks on your mind: clear the net and make the ball roll into the opponent’s court.

 For that, you need to think: “Up and Over”…

-“Up” is for getting the racquet under and lift it against the back of the ball so that, as a result, it clears the net.
+“Up” is for getting the racquet under and lifting it against the back of the ball so that, as a result, it clears the net.

 “Over” is for rolling the racquet over the top of the ball for extra spin – this (extra rotation of the ball) will bring the ball down into the court.